StarkTechLabs/profile-analysis/README.md

-# profile-analysis
+# docsx-py

-Collection of python code to pull data from twitter and compare two twitter profiles to one another.
-Will be expanded to profiles outside of twitter and possibly used to search for similar profiles of a given profile.
+- loader.py - Collection of python code to calculate vector embeddings for given data and upsert them into pinecone.
+- analysis.py - Another function to build a question-answer system based on pinecone vectors.

 ## Setup